-PPL stands for ‘Private Pilots Licence’, and is effectively the aviation equivalent of a drivers licence, in that it entitles you to pilot an aircraft privately and with non-commercial passengers.
-Unlike a driving licence you have to pass a medical examination, and you have to keep your rating current to maintain it (by flying a specified number of hours a year).
-The Private Pilots Licence requires renewal after 5 years.
+PPL stands for ‘Private Pilot’s Licence’ and is effectively the aviation equivalent of a drivers licence, in that it entitles you to pilot an aircraft privately and with non-commercial passengers.
+A PPL is more akin to a foundation for pilot training which you can then build experience and add additional flying privileges.Our training options

 How much will it cost me?

-Despite the requirement for 45hrs tuition for the PPL, the National average is between 55 and 60 hours, and most student pilots finish comfortably in this range.
+Despite the requirement for 45hrs tuition for the PPL, the national average is between 55 and 60 hours, and most student pilots finish comfortably in this range.
 However 45 hours is more than possible provided you can maintain continuity without large breaks in learning, but you’ll find that flying is a relatively large commitment and most people just simply enjoy being up in the air so an extra 5 hours of tuition is simply 5 hours they would fly in any case!

 How long will it take to pass?